ctdk/goiardi/docs/installation.rst

         --s3-file-period=  Length of time, in minutes, to allow files to be saved to or retrieved from S3 by the client.
 Defaults to 15 minutes.
+        --use-external-secrets  Use an external service to store secrets (currently user/client public keys).
+Currently
+                           only vault is supported.
+        --vault-addr=      Specify address of vault server (i.e. https://127.0.0.1:8200).
+Defaults to the value of
+                           VAULT_ADDR.
+        --vault-shovey-key= Specify a path in vault holding shovey's private key.
+The key must be put in vault as 'privateKey=<contents>'.

 Options specified on the command line override options in the config file.